Nonlinear mechanism of the self-sustaining process in the buffer and logarithmic layer of wall-bounded flows: Introduction

-Resolvent analysis \citep{McKeon2010,Mckeon2017} identifies pairs of response (velocity) and forcing (nonlinear) modes and the corresponding amplification factor from the linearised Navier-Stokes operator and has been successful at identifying the most energetic motions in actual turbulent flows by approximating the nonlinear forcing from the interaction of highly amplified coherent structures.
-These response and forcing modes form a set of orthonormal bases for the velocity and nonlinear terms, respectively.
-It has been shown that a rank-one approximation captures the characteristics of the most energetic modes of wall-bounded turbulent channels \citep{Moarref2013}.
-We postulate that the principal (most amplified) forcing mode then must have the largest impact on the flow and, in particular, the regeneration cycle, and we show that the turbulence can be suppressed by removing the nonlinear component corresponding to the principal forcing mode in both the buffer and the log layer.
-Furthermore, by identifying the most important nonlinear term, conditional averaging can identify the underlying interaction that leads to the generation of this nonlinear term, making it possible to study the structures responsible for the nonlinear mechanism in the SSP.
-The use of resolvent analysis allows the study of the nonlinear mechanisms based on the equations of motion in realistic fully turbulent flows.
+It has been shown that a rank-one approximation of the resolvent modes captures the characteristics of the most energetic modes of wall-bounded turbulent channels \citep{Moarref2013}.
+We postulate that the principal (most amplified) forcing mode then must have the largest impact on the flow and, in particular, the regeneration cycle, and we show that the turbulence can be weakened by removing the nonlinear component corresponding to the principal forcing mode in both the buffer and the log layer.
+The orthonormality of the resolvent modes allows the removal of the spatio-temporal structure corresponding to the principal forcing mode by extracting the projection of forcing mode onto the nonlinear term.
+Furthermore, by identifying the most important contribution to the nonlinear term, conditional averaging can identify the underlying interaction that leads to the generation of this nonlinear term, making it possible to study the structures responsible for the nonlinear mechanism in the SSP.
+A preliminary version of this work can be found in \citet{Bae2020}.

 The paper is organised as follows.
-We first introduce the method used to identify and remove resolvent forcing modes from the nonlinear term computed from the DNS of a low- and moderate-Reynolds-number minimal channel flow simulations, representing the buffer and log-layer dynamics, in \S\ref{sec:methods}.
+We first introduce the method used to identify and remove resolvent forcing modes from the nonlinear term computed from the numerical simulations of a low- and moderate-Reynolds-number minimal channel flow simulations, representing the buffer and log-layer dynamics, in \S\ref{sec:methods}.
 We then present the resulting changes in the flow statistics once the resolvent forcing modes are projected out in \S\ref{sec:results}, where it is shown that the removal of the principal forcing modes can significantly reduce turbulence in both the buffer and log layers.
 The precursor velocity structures involved in the generation of the most amplified nonlinear term, and thus the structures involved in the nonlinear mechanisms of the SSP, are identified in \S\ref{sec:nonlinear}.
 Finally, our findings are summarised in \S\ref{sec:conclusions}.